zerkotin/react-training/docs/rendering.md

 # Rendering
 react's main feature is deciding when and which element to render, but how do we render the first page?
+we need an HTML page with a `<div id="app"></div>`
+it's bet practice to not render to the `body` of our HTML.

+render example
 ```javascript
 import React from 'react';
 import {render} from 'react-dom'; //destructing the 'render' method from 'react-dom'